computationalstylistics/computationalstylistics.github.io/_projects/02_focs.md

 ## Next stages - 2020 update

+In late 2019 our team happily grew thanks to Artjoms and Albert joining in positions of post-doc and PhD candidate researchers.
+Welcome on board!

 In collaboration with the <a href="https://www.distant-reading.net/" target="_blank">COST Action “Distant Reading”</a> (or, to be precise, with Stefano Sbalchiero from the University of Padova, who visited us a few weeks using the Action’s STSM scheme) we attacked topic modeling methodology in order to test the optimal number of topics to be inferred from a corpus containg very long texts.
 Our paper “Topic modeling, long texts and the best number of topics: some problems and solutions” by Stefano Sbalchiero and Maciej Eder has just been accepted for publication in the journal _Quality & Quantity_.

+Over the last months we also started a sub-project on [direct speech detection](https://computationalstylistics.github.io/projects/direct_speech/) as part of [Deep learning in computational stylistics](https://computationalstylistics.github.io/projects/deep_learning/) collaboration with University of Antwerp.
+We also got accepted for [LT4HALA workshop at LREC conference](https://circse.github.io/LT4HALA/Program).
+While the conference will not take place, its proceedings will be published.
+You can read the paper preprint [here](https://github.com/computationalstylistics/preprints/blob/master/byszuk-et-al_LT4HALA_final.pdf).

+Topics undergoing our research at the moment include also new methods of keyword analysis, multimodal stylometry, stylometry in poetry and in Right-to-left scripts, and we are looking forward to presenting some results soon.
+Last but not least, we are also preparing some resources for long demanded distanced learning of stylometry.
+A teaser video is already available on our Institute's YouTube channel [here](https://www.youtube.com/watch?v=pWOCfZnitdc).
+Stay tuned for more!